-Please allow us to introduce you to a non chemical (no ozone) Food Safety Air Sanitation solution, which was developed from NASA Technology, offering the latest innovation in airborne Cross-Contamination protection for your company and your valuable brands.
-AiroCide applications are almost infinite when it comes to improving and protecting indoor air quality (IAQ), both effectively and cost efficiently.
-AiroCide works for NASA, AiroCide will work for you.
+Allow us to introduce you to Airocide, a non-chemical (no ozone), commercial air purification technology.
+Our commercial food safety air sanitation solution was technology developed for NASA and offers the latest innovation in airborne cross-contamination protection for your company, your valuable brands, and your products.
+The applications are almost infinite when it comes to improving and protecting commercial indoor air quality (IAQ), both effectively and cost efficiently.

-The AiroCide story begins in Space, NASA had a problem, ethylene gas (C2H4)!
-NASA’ pioneering space travelers had to learn to grow and manage their own crops.
-This requires the development of space-age greenhouses where astronaut farmers can experiment with harvesting large-scale food crops.
+The Airocide story begins in space with NASA.
+They had a problem with ethylene gas (C2H4)!
+NASA pioneering space travelers needed to grow and manage their own crops.
+This required the development of space-age greenhouses where astronaut farmers could experiment with harvesting large-scale food crops.
 Ethylene is a naturally occurring, odorless, colorless gas given off by plants that speeds up the ripening of fruits, vegetables and the aging of flowers, encouraging decay.
 Comprised of carbon and hydrogen, in closed growing environments, like on a spacecraft or in a terrestrial greenhouse, ethylene builds up quickly and plants mature too fast.
-Removing ethylene, therefore, is important to preserving crops not just in space, but also on Earth, where grocers, cold storage warehouses and florists have an interest in reducing the gas that ultimately shortens the shelf life, storage life and home life of their products.
+Therefore, ethylene gas removal is important to preserving crops not just in space, but also on Earth.
+Because commercial grocers, cold storage warehouses and florists also have an equally specific interest in removing the ethylene gas.
+If they don’t it ultimately shortens the shelf life, storage life and home life of their products.

-AiroCide is the only air purifier that completely mineralizes (turns organics into carbon dioxide and water vapor) airborne bacteria, mold, fungi, mycotoxins, viruses, allergens, Volatile Organic Compounds (VOC’s like ethylene), and odors.
-What’s more, the device has no filters that need changing and produce no harmful byproducts, such as the ozone.
-This AiroCide technology was first launched aboard Space Shuttle Columbia mission STS-73, where onboard the spacecraft the device was used successfully to preserve crop growth by removing ethylene gas and other airborne contaminants.
+Airocide is the only commercial air purification technology that completely mineralizes (turns organics into carbon dioxide and water vapor) airborne bacteria, mold, fungi, mycotoxins, viruses, allergens, Volatile Organic Compounds (VOC’s like ethylene), and odors.
+What’s more, the commercial device has no filters that need changing and produce no harmful byproducts, such as the ozone.
+This Airocide technology was first launched aboard Space Shuttle Columbia mission STS-73, where onboard the spacecraft the device was used successfully to preserve crop growth by removing ethylene gas and other airborne contaminants.

-The technology is based on revolutionary research from NASA, University of Wisconsin (UW), and Wisconsin Center for Space Automation and Robotics (WCSAR), developed originally for the NASA space program.
-AiroCide Air Purifying systems use patented technology that kills more than 99.99% of airborne pathogens that pass through its processor.
+The technology is based on revolutionary research for NASA, University of Wisconsin (UW), and Wisconsin Center for Space Automation and Robotics (WCSAR), developed originally for the NASA space program.
+The Airocide commercial air purification systems use a patented technology to kill more than 99.99% of the airborne pathogens that pass through its processor.
 Airocide is the only air treatment system that after killing the microorganism it comes in contact with completely mineralizes (destroys) them, converting them to carbon dioxide and water vapor.

-The AiroCide Air Purifying Technology was proven to kill 99.999987% of Bacillus thuringiensis, a close cousin to the anthrax bacteria, in a single pass through its reactor.
+The air purifying technology in Airocide was proven to kill 99.999987% of Bacillus thuringiensis, a close cousin to the anthrax bacteria, in a single pass through its reactor.

 Among other bacteria, fungi and viruses, photocatalytic oxidation technology kills airborne Lactobacillus, which can be a problem in wine, beer and other beverage and food processing facilities.

-The technology used in AiroCide Air Purifiers combines two known pathogen-killing techniques, Photacatalytic oxidation (PCO) and ultraviolet light to destroy harmful airborne microbes.
+The technology used in Airocide’s commercial air purification solution combines two known pathogen-killing techniques, Photacatalytic oxidation (PCO) and ultraviolet light to destroy harmful airborne microbes.
 The oxidant used in PCO is the oxygen that makes up 20% of our air.
 Because the concentration of oxygen in air is so much larger than the (total) concentration of gaseous indoor air pollutants, it is not necessary to employ additional oxidants such as ozone (O3) or hydrogen peroxide (H202).
 The system produce no oxone and are not filtering systems.

 Titanium dioxide (TiO2) is the photocatalyst used.
 A unique process is used to create the patented TiO2 formula that coats the catalyst material.
 When this material is irradiated with the ultraviolet photons from the lamps inside, hydroxyl radicals and super-oxide ions are formed.
 These elements will oxidize (reduce to trace elements of carbon dioxide and water) volatile organic compounds (VOC’s) absorbed on the catalyst surface.
 They will also kill and decompose airborne pathogens.
 Because the organic material is completely oxidized by this process, the photocatalytic reactor is self-cleaning relative to organic material on the catalyst surface.